Why Your Narcissistic Mother Lies To You and Why It’s a Red Flag?

 • “I am protecting someone by lying to them.”
 If they knew the truth, it would hurt them.
 Not that everyone needs to know every thought or fact about our lives.
 However, the narcissistic mother will mislead, omit or outright lie about huge aspects of her life and tell herself she is protecting people, not hurting them.

-All of these excuses reflect an impoverished and distorted sense of self and are red flags that she is not going to change.
+All of these excuses reflect an impoverished and distorted sense of self and are red flags indicating that she is not going to change.

 You see…Paradoxically, she isn’t lying; she is speaking the truth of who she is.